 Read about things to do in Bologna.

-With this fabulous city as my base, I travelled throughout the region by train to the historic towns of Ferrara and Ravenna.
 Ferrara, itself a UNESCO World Heritage site, is a historic town that’s famous for its 14th/15th century palaces, the Este Castle (with its stunning frescoes) and its Romanesque Cathedral.

-One day, a limousine came to pick me up for a private tour of Modena and the nearby Ferrari museums.
+One day, a limousine came to pick us up for a private tour of Modena and the nearby Ferrari museums.
 We toured in style, visiting the stunning Casa Enzo Ferrari Museum (the home of the founder of Ferrari) and the Ferrari Museum in Maranello.
 We also strolled around the historic centre of Modena, the home of balsamic vinegar, and had a fabulous lunch at Ristorante L’Erba de Re, a Michelin-star restaurant in the heart of the town.

 Check out this two-day itinerary of Modena.

-Adriatic Coast
+Adriatic Coast – 2 nights

 Later that day, we drove down the coast to Rimini to join the fun at La Notte Rosa, the Italian Summer New Year’s Eve Party along 110km of beaches!
 Everyone wears something pink and food and cocktails are pink!
 At midnight, we were treated to a spectacular fireworks show that lit up 110km of the sky above the coast!